wso2/docs-ei/en/ballerina-integrator/docs/getting-started/quick-start-guide.md

 > **Note**: Throughout this documentation, `<ballerina_home>` refers to the directory in which you just installed Ballerina.

-## Set up the Editor
+## Set up the IDE

-Let's try this on VS Code.
+Let's try this on VS Code, which is the recommended IDE to use in Ballerina Integrator integration scenarios.

-> **Tip:** You can use your [favorite editor to work on Ballerina code](https://ballerina.io/learn/tools-ides/), however, we recommend you use VS Code as we have made some improvements to it for use in integration scenarios.

 1. Open VS Code.
    > **Tip**: Download and install [VS Code](https://code.visualstudio.com/Download) if you do not have it already.